sharpsaw/etcet/README.md

 - [dotfiles.org](http://dotfiles.org/) - Sprawling collection of config files.

-- [carlosedp/vimfiles](https://github.com/carlosedp/vimfiles) - JS/Node/Ruby/etc vim files

 - [epitron](https://github.com/epitron/scripts) - A lot of little bits.

 - [rking](https://github.com/ryanjosephking/config) - My old attempt.
 Is not
   much more than a git repo with symlinking.

+Vim in particular:

+- [spf13](https://github.com/spf13/spf13-vim/blob/master/.vimrc) - Claims to be the Ultimate Vimrc, has some good ideas.

+- [carlosedp/vimfiles](https://github.com/carlosedp/vimfiles) - JS/Node/Ruby/etc vim files

 The Next Level
 --------------